- Home

 - Pour your bucket of soapy water down the sink when finished.

-What is paint waste and why is it a problem?
+What is paint waste, and why is it a problem?

-All paints, solvents, and adhesives contain chemicals that harmful to humans, water quality, and aquatic wildlife.
+All paints, solvents, and adhesives contain chemicals that are harmful to humans, water quality, and aquatic wildlife.
 These toxic chemicals can come in liquid or solid form.

 Managing Paint Wisely